 - What do you think is the key to a great prospect relationship?

-Your outside sales professionals are going to be the face of your business for many prospects, so it’s going to be vital that they live and breathe your philosophy.
+Your outside sales professionals will be the face of your business for many prospects, so it’s going to be vital that they live and breathe your philosophy.
 Use this question to assess whether or not they’ve got the right approach to relationship-building.

 - How will you get results for our company?